Prologue

 “Go on,” I tell Mindy with a wave.
 “Have fun with Nolan.”

-From the Epicentre we head towards “The Alley,” as Kristen calls it.
-When we enter from Sixth Street, I’m expecting a typical alley—a dark, narrow walkway between buildings, maybe a few dumpsters, but that’s not what I find.
+When we enter “The Alley” from Sixth Street, I’m expecting a typical alley—a dark, narrow walkway between buildings, maybe a few dumpsters—but that’s not what I find.

 It’s as wide as a street.
-One side is the wall of a parking deck and the other is the back entrance to three different bars.
-Crawlers spill out the doors, crowding the entire alley.
+One side is the wall of a parking deck, and the other has the back entrances to three different bars.
+People spill out the doors, crowding the entire alley.

 At two o’clock in the afternoon, it looks more like what I’d expect on a Friday or Saturday night.
 We have a drink in each place before moving on.
 I’ve adhered to Mindy’s advice, making sure to have water between some of the drinks, but I’m pounding back more than I have since college, and by the time we leave the alley, I’m feeling loopy.

 “Where to next?”
 I ask.
-My mind is clouded and walking straight is becoming a chore.
+My mind is so cloudy that walking straight has become a chore.
 I never should have tried to keep up with the group.

-Luke must sense my lack of coordination, because he wraps an arm around me, guiding me forward.
+Luke, who must sense my lack of coordination, wraps an arm around me, guiding me forward.
 His T-shirt smells like a mix of laundry detergent and a warm, woodsy scent that makes me want to kiss him.
 I lean forward, brushing my lips across the sleeve of his T-shirt.

-I glance back to make sure he’s behind us.
-He is, talking with the guys.
-Maybe he senses me looking at him because he lifts his head.
-His eyebrows raise in a silent question, as if he’s asking me if I’m okay.
+I glance back, longing to be closer to him but helpless to Kristen’s pull.
+He lifts his head, raising an eyebrow in a silent question as if he’s asking me if I’m okay.
 I can’t believe something so small makes my heart flutter, but it does.

 Biting my tongue to hold in a laugh, I turn around quickly to pay attention as we weave through bodies.

 The Roxbury is a few blocks from The Alley bars.
-It’s actually close to my apartment building, and although I’m having a great time, a part of me wants to slip away and take a nap.
+It’s not far from my apartment building, and although I’m having a great time, a part of me wants to slip away and take a nap.
 Of course, I wouldn’t do that.
-Not only would it be really rude, but I also don’t want to give the impression that I can’t hang.
+Not only would it be rude, but I also don’t want to give the impression that I can’t hang.

-Besides, a ‘snap’ (the term I coined for sex then a nap) has a much better ring to it.
+Besides, slipping away with Luke for a “snap”—the term I coined for sex then a nap—sounds like a much better idea than slipping away by myself.

 Maybe I can corner Luke in this next bar and see if he’d be up for it?
 All these thoughts remind me of why I never really took to the party lifestyle.
 Once I have an idea in my head, I can’t let go.
 Mixing alcohol and hormones leads straight to trouble.